yashsarin/SORTING-ALGORITHM-VISUALIZER/README.md

 Bubble Sort
 Selection Sort

-For Windows , Visual Studio is required, any suggestions on how to compile CSFML on windows are most welcome :).
+For Windows , Visual Studio is required, any suggestions on how to compile CSFML on windows are most welcome.

 Technologies Used:
 C